 to do, and we get these problems for the most rational reason there will ever be ... for our survival.

 Anxiety disorders (and severe depression) develop from our survival instincts trying to protect us and given their life

 experiences, the minds of most people with these problems are working perfectly and rationally ... but they are not working

-We can spend a lifetime looking for the right cure for our 'illness'... if only we can find the right pill
+With anxiety disorders, we can spend a lifetime looking for the right cure for our 'illness'... if only we can find the

 When we look at them logically and calmly through the lens of human evolution and survival, focusing on

 feelings, learning and conditioning the answer becomes clear.